 BY ERIN JONES / SEATTLE CHANNEL MULTIMEDIA INTERN

 Chinese immigrants moved to Seattle starting back in the 1860s, followed by Japanese in the 1880s, and then Pacific Islanders in the early 1900s.
-Today, Seattle’s Asian and Pacific Islander American communities make up more than 15 percent of the city’s population, representing about 26 different ethnic groups with over 67 unique languages and dialects spoken.
+Today, Seattle’s Asian and Pacific Islander communities make up more than 15 percent of the city’s population, representing about 26 different ethnic groups with over 67 unique languages and dialects spoken.
 Their rich culture and history are forever woven into Seattle’s story.

 Seattle Center Féstal